BiradarScripts/The-Indian-Kanoon/README.md

-Here is the updated **README.md** that accurately reflects the new functionality (Context-Aware Masking) and the new Web UI (FastAPI).

-You can copy the code block below and overwrite your existing `README.md`.

-# 🇮🇳 Indian Kanoon SafeView: Context-Aware PII Masker
+# 🇮🇳 Indian Kanoon : Context-Aware PII Masker

 A sophisticated Python-based tool that interfaces with the **Indian Kanoon API** to fetch legal documents and intelligently masks sensitive information.